 Summer Undergraduate Research Assistantship Awards

-Summer field researchers will receive a $2500 stipend for 10 weeks of summer oral history fieldwork that includes researching and collecting oral histories for one of SOHP’s new research projects, Health, Illness and Medical Care in the South, or Southern Mix: Voices of Asians and Asian Americans in the American South.
+Summer field researchers will receive a $2500 stipend for 10 weeks of summer oral history fieldwork that includes researching and collecting oral histories for one of SOHP’s research projects, Stories to Save Lives: Health, Illness and Medical Care in the South, or Southern Mix: Voices of Asians and Asian Americans in the American South.
 The SOHP will offer two field research awards for Stories to Save Lives, and one field researcher award (thanks to the Carolina Asia Center) for work on Southern Mix.
 Deadline for submissions is Friday, March 1, 2019 at 5PM EST.

-Health, Illness and Medical Care in the South
+Stories to Save Lives: Health, Illness and Medical Care in the South

 Southern Mix: Asian and Asian American Voices in the South

 Southern Mix was inspired by Asian American UNC alumni and focuses on collecting oral histories from Asian and Asian American residents of the Triangle, of North Carolina, and of the larger region of the South.
 For this project, the SOHP is collaborating with the Carolina Asia Center and the Alumni Committee for Racial and Ethnic Diversity (ACRED) to gather these personal biographies.
 This project will include a wide range of stories of escape, immigration, and cultural assimilation.
 Students may propose their own research focus or rely on advice from SOHP and our partners.
 This award is made possible by the Carolina Asia Center.

 Email the following in one PDF document to Sara Wood, SOHP project manager (firstname.lastname@example.org):

 - Resume (1-2 pages)

 - Answers to following questions (3 pages max):

 - What project are you applying for: Stories to Save Lives or Southern Mix?
 (Applicants may designate no preference.)